-- I. The initial use of cranial orthoses is considered reconstructive: - A. To treat non-synostotic skull deformity (including plagiocephaly, scaphocephaly, and brachycephaly) when both (1 and 2) of the following apply: - 1.
-The condition results from disease, trauma, congenital or developmental anomalies, or previous medical therapy; and - 2.
-The individual meets the following criteria (a) and (b) and (c): - a.
-The infant is at least 3 months of age but not greater than 12 months of age; and - b.
-Documented failure of at least two (2) months of conservative therapy which includes either (i) or (ii) below: - i.
-Two months of physical therapy for infants with associated cervical motion restriction, including initial and final assessment of range of motion; or - ii.
-Two months of home management with repositioning for infants without cervical motion restriction; and - c.
-Anthropomorphic measurements (see discussion section) following conservative management with final measurements indicating ONE of the following: - i.
-Symmetry discrepancy of more than 10 mm; or - ii.
-Cephalic index more than (above or below) two (2) standard deviations from the mean. - II.
-A second application of the cranial orthosis is considered reconstructive for infants between 6 and 18 months of age when the following criteria (A and B and C) have been met: - A. Final post-therapy anthropomorphic measurements (see discussion section) indicating ONE or more of the following (1 or 2): - 1.
-Symmetry discrepancy of more than 10 mm; or - 2.
-Cephalic index more than (above or below) two (2) standard deviations from the mean; and - B. One of the following (1 or 2): - 1.
+- A. The infant is at least three (3) months of age but not greater than twelve (12) months of age; and - B. Documented failure of at least two (2) months of conservative therapy which includes either (1) or (2) below: - 1.
+Two (2) months of physical therapy for infants with associated cervical motion restriction, including initial and final assessment of range of motion; or - 2.
+Two (2) months of home management with repositioning for infants without cervical motion restriction; and - C. Anthropomorphic measurements (see Definitions section) following conservative management with final measurements indicating ONE of the following: - 1.
+Cephalic index measurement is ONE of the following: - a.
+0-3 months of age: less than 75% or greater than 95%; or - b.
+4-6 months of age: less than 74% or greater than 94%; or - c.
+7-12 months of age: less than 73% or greater than 93%; or - 2.
+Cranial vault asymmetry index greater than 3.5%; or - 3.
+Oblique diameter difference index greater than 108%; or - 4.
+Cranioproportional index of plagiocephelometry greater than 95%. - II.
+A second application of the cranial orthosis is considered reconstructive for infants between six (6) and eighteen (18) months of age when all the following criteria (A and B and C) have been met: - A. Final post-therapy anthropomorphic measurements (see Definitions section) indicating ONE or more of the following: - 1.
+Cephalic index measurement is ONE of the following: - a.
+4-6 months of age: less than 74% or greater than 94%; or - b.
+7-12 months of age: less than 73% or greater than 93%; or - c.
+13-18 months of age: less than 72% or greater than 92%; or - 2.
+Cranial vault asymmetry index greater than 3.5%; or - 3.
+Oblique diameter difference index greater than 108%; or - 4.
+Cranioproportional index of plagiocephelometry greater than 95%; and - B. One of the following (1 or 2): - 1.
 For infants with associated cervical motion restriction, documentation of physical therapy or home exercise program with interval assessment of range of motion since the initial orthotic application; or - 2.
-For infants without cervical motion restriction, at least two months of home management with repositioning either before or after the initial application; and - C. If a new orthosis is being requested, documentation of skin complications or inadequate therapeutic positioning due to head growth that cannot be managed or prevented with refitting of the original orthosis, when continued improvement is anticipated.
+For infants without cervical motion restriction, at least two (2) months of home management with repositioning either before or after the initial application; and - C. If a new orthosis is being requested, documentation of skin complications or inadequate therapeutic positioning due to head growth that cannot be managed or prevented with refitting of the original orthosis, when continued improvement is anticipated.